top of page

 additional services

-If that wasn't enough, we also organise longer trips including our annual snowsports holiday abroad and our surfing holiday in Wales.
+If that wasn't enough, we also provide longer trips including our annual snowsports holiday abroad and our surfing holiday in Wales.

 OUTREACH

-As part of our continuing growth, TAG aims to engage with more children and young people and make its resources available to a wider audience.
-To make this a reality we have developed our Outreach service.
+As part of our continuing growth, TAG aims to engage with more children and young people.

 FAMILY & FRIENDS

 With lives now busier than ever, finding quality time with the family can be difficult.
-We run a range of fun filled activities throughout the year for families to enjoy together.
-We also recognise that many past members who no longer meet the criteria to attend our core activities would still like to have a connection with the charity and our Family and Friends activities provides them with this opportunity.
-Activities include boat parties, seaside trips, quiz nights and more.
+We run a range of fun-filled activities throughout the year for families to enjoy together.
+Activities include our annual funday, miniature railway afternoon, seaside trip, quiz night and more.

 young cARERS

-Many of the young people we support have a brother or sister who can also act as a young carer.
+Many of the young people we support have a brother or sister who can also act as a carer for their sibling.
 For us a young carer is a young person who cares, unpaid, for a person who has any type of special educational need or disability.
 The care they give may be practical, physical, and emotional.
 Being a young carer can have a big impact on the things that are important to growing up.

-The hope is that friendships will be formed within the group and attendees will keep in contact during the period between activity days.
-This group will allow the young carer to take time out for themselves, socialise and cope with the demands placed on them as carers with other young carers who share similar life experiences.
+The hope is that friendships will be formed and young people will keep in contact with each other.
+Our activity days allow for the young carer to take time out for themselves, socialise and cope with the demands placed on them as carers with other young carers who share similar life experiences.

-The Young Carers group will also provide accessible links to youth counselling and other agencies who can give expert advice and information on all issues that affect young carers.
+Our team also signpost families to youth counselling and other agencies who can give expert advice and information on all issues that affect young carers.

 SENSORY LIBRARY